 Air: Addis Ababa is a major hub for international airlines.
 Ethiopian Airlines, the national airline of Ethiopia, provides excellent links with East, West and South Africa, Europe and the Middle East, with connections to America and the Far East.
 The national airline also offers domestic services to the major towns in Ethiopia, as well as most regional centers.

-The international flight constitutes on average around 30% of the cost of a holiday, and so that Ethiopia can maximize the benefits from the development of its tourist industry, AAT likes to encourage its clients to fly the national carrier, Ethiopian Airlines (EAL), which recently celebrated its 60th birthday, generally provides excellent service and has an excellent safety record.
-Travelers to Ethiopia should also be aware of another reason for flying EAL- on the domestic circuit; priority is given to those who use EAL for their international flight.
+The international flight constitutes on average around 30% of the cost of a holiday, and so that Ethiopia can maximize the benefits from the development of its tourist industry, AAT likes to encourage its clients to fly the national carrier, Ethiopian Airlines (EAL), which recently celebrated its 70th birthday, generally provides excellent service and has an excellent safety record.
+Travelers to Ethiopia should also be aware of another reason for flying EAL- on the domestic circuit; priority and cheaper price is given to those who use EAL for their international flight.

 The cheapest and quickest way to get around Ethiopia’s historic sites in the north is by air.
 Most of Ethiopia’s major towns and sites of tourist interest are accessible by air, and fares are still cheap by international standards.